 5. Other Active Diagnoses — The physician should enter the other active, pertinent diagnoses for which the applicant/member is receiving active treatment.

-6. Certification
+6. Certification – The physician should certify if they have examined the applicant/member in the last 12 months and reviewed all appropriate medical records, and if the physician certifies that the applicant/member requires ongoing nursing services under the direction of a physician.

+6.a.
+The physician checks Yes if the physician certifies he/she has personally examined the applicant/member in the last 12 months and reviewed all appropriate medical records.The physician checks No if he/she has not personally examined the applicant/member and reviewed all appropriate medical records.

-The physician checks Yes if the physician certifies the applicant/member
+6.b.
+The physician checks Yes if he/she has personally examined the applicant/member in the last 12 months and reviewed all appropriate medical records, and the physician certifies the applicant/member requires ongoing nursing services under the direction of a physician.
+These services may be provided in a home or community-based setting or in a nursing facility.

-f the physician does not believe the applicant/member requires ongoing nursing services provided in a home or community-based setting or in a nursing facility, the physician checks No.
+The physician checks No if he/she has personally examined the applicant/member in the last 12 months and reviewed all appropriate medical records, but he/she does not believe the applicant/member requires ongoing nursing services provided in a home or community-based setting or in a nursing facility.

 Signature of Physician and Date of Physician Signature — The physician must sign the certification and provide the date of the signature prior to the MCO submitting documentation to Texas Medicaid & Healthcare Partnership for a determination of medical necessity.